PaddlePaddle/PaddleX/docs_new_en/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

 ## 5. Multi-hardware Support
 PaddleX supports various mainstream hardware devices such as NVIDIA GPUs, Kunlun XPU, Ascend NPU, and Cambricon MLU. **Seamless switching between different hardware can be achieved by simply setting the `--device` parameter**.

-For example, to perform inference using the Document Scene Information Extraction v3 Pipeline on an NVIDIA GPU``` At this point, if you wish to switch the hardware to Ascend NPU, simply modify the `--device` in the script to `npu`:
+For example, to perform inference using the PP-ChatOCRv3-doc Pipeline on an NVIDIA GPU``` At this point, if you wish to switch the hardware to Ascend NPU, simply modify the `--device` in the script to `npu`:

 ```python